The Role of the Qualified Intermediary

 What is a Qualified Intermediary?
 Generally, a professional, experienced, institutional Qualified Intermediary, such as Exeter 1031 Exchange Services, LLC, is an entity established to administer and facilitate your 1031 Exchange transaction.
-The Qualified Intermediary should have the experience and expertise to assist you all the way through your 1031 Exchange transaction.
+The Qualified Intermediary should have the experience, expertise and track record to assist you all the way through your 1031 Exchange transaction.

 A good, reputable Qualified Intermediary is critical in the structuring and completion of a successful 1031 Exchange transaction.
 The Qualified Intermediary, often referred to in the real estate industry as an Exchange Accommodator or Exchange Facilitator, is authorized and required under Section 1.1031 of the Department of the Treasury Regulations and is the central component in a 1031 Exchange transaction.

-Qualified Intermediaries are not licensed, regulated, audited or otherwise monitored by any governmental agency, and Qualified Intermediaries are not required to be bonded, insured or maintain any other form of minimum equity capitalization in most states.
+Qualified Intermediaries are not licensed, regulated, audited or otherwise monitored by any government or regulatory agency, and Qualified Intermediaries are not required to be bonded, insured or maintain any other form of minimum equity capitalization in most states.
+Therefore, choosing a Qualified Intermediary that IS licensed, regulated and audited by a regulatory body such as a banking regulator is critical to ensure that the Qualified Intermediary is operating in a safe and sound manner.

 Exercise Care in Selecting Your Qualified Intermediary